webartistry3D/kudiscan/replit.md

 # Recent Changes

+## January 2025 - Layout Containment & Boundary Fixes
+- Fixed Dashboard overview section to use Card-based containment instead of full-width sections
+- Applied proper boundary constraints with max-width and overflow-x-hidden across all sections
+- Enhanced mobile-first responsive design with flexbox constraints and text truncation
+- Standardized all panels (Dashboard, Admin, Settings, etc.) to use consistent Card-based layouts
+- Ensured no horizontal scrolling on any page with proper container width management
+- Made all sections contained within proper boundaries rather than stretched end-to-end
+- Applied uniform padding and spacing across all contained panels for visual consistency

 ## January 2025 - Push Notifications & Admin Dashboard
 - Fixed push notification toggle functionality with proper async handling and browser permission requests
 - Created comprehensive admin dashboard with three main tabs: